haseeb-cb/fundamentals-of-gis/Content/5_Theory.md

 (Want to learn more about why and when filling sinks in necessary?
 Check videos such as: https://www.youtube.com/watch?v=6rcx4OwnryI)

 ### Hillshade
-The hillshade technique is a method used to create a shaded relief representation of a digital elevation model (DEM) or terrain surface.
+The hillshade technique is a method used to create a shaded relief representation of a DEM or terrain surface.
 It simulates the effects of lighting on the terrain to enhance the visual perception of the three-dimensional characteristics of the landscape.
 The resulting hillshade image provides a sense of depth and helps to emphasize the topographic features of the terrain.

+- Example picture of hillshade

 The hillshade technique calculates the illumination and shadows on the terrain surface based on the direction of the light source, the elevation values of the DEM, and the slope and aspect of each pixel.

-Here's a general overview of the process:
+The hillshade technique is widely used in cartography, geospatial analysis, and visualization applications.
+It helps in understanding the topography of an area, identifying landforms, visualizing slopes and ridges, and enhancing the aesthetics of terrain maps.

 ### Slope